 Report subject Work Plan

-Meeting date 11 September 2024
+Meeting date 24 September 2024

 Status Public Report

 Executive summary The Overview and Scrutiny (O&S) Committee is asked to consider and identify work priorities for publication in a Work Plan.

 Recommendations It is RECOMMENDED that:

-Recommendations It is RECOMMENDED that: the Overview and Scrutiny Committee review, update and confirm its Work Plan.
+the Overview and Scrutiny Committee review, update as necessary and adopt the draft Work Plan at Appendix B, which is based on recent annual work programming activity.

+Reason for recommendations The Council's Constitution requires all Overview and Scrutiny Committees to set out proposed work in a Work Plan which will be published with each agenda

-Portfolio Holder(s): N/A - O&S is a non-executive function Corporate Director or Graham Farrant, Chief Executive Report Authors Lindsay Marshall, Overview and Scrutiny Specialist Wards Council-wide Classification For Decision
+Portfolio Holder(s): N/A - O&S is a non-executive function Corporate Director Graham Farrant, Chief Executive Report Authors Lindsay Marshall, Overview and Scrutiny Specialist Wards Council-wide Classification For Decision